oracle-quickstart/oci-rsa-ansible-wazuh/README.md

 ## OCI-RSA-ANSIBLE-WAZUH
-This project contains the Wazuh cluster Ansible playbook.
+This stack contains the Wazuh cluster Ansible playbook.
 This stands up the Wazuh cluster which consists of a Wazuh Master node and two Wazuh Worker nodes.
 The cluster is used for security monitoring, threat detection, integrity monitoring, and more.